last update:

 By Boat to Dordrecht

 Samuel Kiechel stayed in Delft for one night and left the city the next day with two merchants.
-The three men made a short journey to Rotterdam and arrived there in time for breakfast.
+The three men made the short journey to Rotterdam and arrived there in time for breakfast.
 Kiechel noted that Rotterdam was poorly built and mainly inhabited by fishermen.

 Rotterdam 1581 depicting the city as a peninsula extending into the sea.